exanauts/VecchiaMLE.jl/README.md

 conditional depenencies are determined by local proximity to any given point.
 The values of L are recovered via optimizing the joint probability distribtuion function (mean zero) to best match the given samples.
 Other regularization terms are implemented for stability and biasing purposes.

-**VecchiaMLE.jl** requires the user to provide at the least the samples matrix; the accuracy of the Vecchia Approximation (number of conditioning points, which manifests as the number of nonzeros per row of L); as well as the computation mode, which can be either on CPU or GPU.
+**VecchiaMLE.jl** requires the user to provide at the least the samples matrix and the accuracy of the Vecchia Approximation (number of conditioning points, which manifests as the number of nonzeros per row of L).
+Other parameters are available, including (but no limited to) the option for GPU utilization, print level, and providing an initial point x0 to coax the optimizer to a solution.

 > **Note:** All samples (generated or provided) are assumed to have a zero-mean distribution.